Hip Dysplasia: Caring for Your Child in a Body (Spica) Cast

 Keep your child safe and comfortable by using basic care techniques.

 - You can apply moleskin padding to the edges of the cut-out open area around your child's genitals and bottom if these hard edges irritate or hurt your child's skin.
 Cut 4-inch pieces of moleskin.
 Place one end of a piece under the inside edge of the cast.
 Wrap the other end up onto the cast and tape it in place.
 No tape should be touching your child's skin.
 Partially overlap the pieces until you have made a soft, padded edge all around the openings of the cast.
-See a photo of a spica cast with padded edges.

 - Check for swelling.
 Your child's toes should be pink and warm (not hot).
 He or she should be able to wiggle them and feel them being touched.